 Applying for Probate may become a difficult process when the deceased person’s Will is contested.
 It may be contested on grounds that the testator did not have capacity to make the Will at the time, or there is a lack of valid execution, or perhaps the testator was under undue influence at the time of executing their Will.
 In these circumstances, it is best to seek legal advice.

-If a person passes away without a valid Will, validation of their estate and benefactors is completed by applying for a ‘Letter of Administration’.
+If a person passes away without a valid Will, validation of their estate and benefactors, often leading to estate disputes, is completed by applying for a ‘Letter of Administration’.
 The court needs to approve the most appropriate person to administer the estate.
 The application is typically completed by the next of kin, or if there is no next of kin willing or able to act, the State Trustees may make the application.

 The court usually grants a ‘Letter of Administration’ to:

-If you need help with any matters relating to Grant of Probates, Letters of Administration, or to draft a Will or Power of Attorney (Financial or Medical), our experienced wills and probate lawyers in Melbourne can help.
+If you need help with any matters relating to Grant of Probates, Letters of Administration, or to draft a Will or Power of Attorney (Financial or Medical), our experienced will and estate planning lawyers in Melbourne can help.